mriusero/A-Mistral-Agent-For-Learn/prompt.md

 Report your thoughts, and finish your answer with the following template: FINAL ANSWER: [YOUR FINAL ANSWER].
 If a tool provide an error, use the tool differently.
-For web searching, ensure your answer by cross-checking data with several sources.
+For web searching, first search in your knowledge and if necessary complete them with web_search and ensure your answer by cross-checking data with several sources.
 YOUR FINAL ANSWER should be a number OR as few words as possible OR a comma separated list of numbers and/or strings.
 If you are asked for a number, don’t use comma to write your number neither use units such as $ or percent